etereo-io/edge-next/static-pages/documentation.md

 - `GET /api/activity/[USER_ID]`
   - Returns a list of activity for the user, access limited to own user or users with permission `activity.read` or `activity.admin`

+## Storage

+To upload images and other files you will need to configure a storage.

+Different options are: AWS, GOOGLE or FIREBASE.

+### Google

+To configure Google storage you will need to follow the steps defined in this [package](https://www.npmjs.com/package/@google-cloud/storage)

+The environment variable you need to configure is GOOGLE_APPLICATION_CREDENTIALS